 As always, do not forget that child custody arguments and battles often impact the children most.
 Whenever possible, try to have such discussions outside the presence of your children, and remember, that the happiness of your children should be the most important consideration.

 Questions About Child Custody and Visitation on Long Island?

 To learn more about what you need to know about Child Custody on Long Island, visit this page on Child Custody or contact us at 631-923-1910 for a complimentary consultation

 Need Help With Your Child Custody Agreement on Long Island?

-The divorce and family law attorneys at Robert E. Hornberger, Esq., P.C. are adept at negotiating Child Custody agreements that are fair and equitable for both parents.
+The divorce and family law attorneys at Hornberger Verbitsky, P.C. are adept at negotiating Child Custody agreements that are fair and equitable for both parents.
 Give us a call at 631-923-1910 for a free consultation regarding your child custody issues.